Playing with Monte-Carlo Tree Search

 Figure 11: MCTS for Tic-Tac-Toe.

-In Sokoban, selecting "Auto Play" enables the MCTS to run automatically.
-At each step, the Monte Carlo tree will select the optimal solution it found.
-Alternatively, you can use "Make MCTS Move" to view each step of the search in detail on the right panel.
-You can also choose to play manually by moving the mouse to the game and using W, A, S, D, or arrow keys to move.
+In Sokoban, selecting “Auto play” enables the MCTS to run automatically.
+At each step, the MCTS will select the optimal solution it found.
+Alternatively, you can use “Make MCTS Move” to view each step of the search in detail on the right panel.
+You can also choose to play manually by moving the mouse to the game and using W, A, S, D or arrow keys to move.

-Notably, human player can also use the W, S, A, D, or arrow keys on the keyboard to move the avatar afther AI' moves.
+Notably, human player can also use the W, A, S, D, or arrow keys on the keyboard to move the avatar after AI's moves.

-In the tree panel, you can drag the canvas, scroll the wheel the zoom in and out.
+In the tree panel, you can drag the canvas, scroll the wheel, and zoom in and out.
 When moving the cursor to the tree node, a detailed panel will be shown in the upper left area.

 Run MCTS for: